With a steadily growing civilian workforce of over 2 million, Alabama has plenty of dedicated and skilled workers to meet today’s industry needs.

 Alabama Higher Education

-- 26 Alabama two-year colleges provide quality, accessible educational opportunities to meet the emerging needs of Alabama’s citizens and industry and is a key deliverer of training services.
+- 24 Alabama two-year community and technical colleges provide quality, accessible educational opportunities to meet the emerging needs of Alabama’s citizens and industry and is a key deliverer of training services.

 Alabama Workforce Training Incentive